Lining Pro.com Technical Brief

 The final repair plan should consider whether the pipe needs cleaning, spot repair, CIPP lining, UV-cured lining, grouting, pipe bursting, replacement, or further engineering evaluation.

-Common Misinterpretations of PACP Scores
+Common Misinterpretations of PACPTMTMTMTMTM Scores

 | Misinterpretation | Better Interpretation |